lanly-dev/TtP-Seattle10-dashboard/README.md

 $ npm run start
 ```

-## Useful commands when making this app work on Glitch
+## Useful commands when making this app to work on Glitch
 ``` bash
 # refresh Glitch
 $ refresh